American Paint Horse Association Trail Ride Adventures

 Check back often for more scheduled rides.

-For those who prefer to ride at their own pace, the association offers the APHA Ride America program.
+For those who prefer to ride at their own pace, the association offers two recreational riding categories in the APHA PAC program – Recreational Riding and Youth Recreational Riding.
 Through this saddle-log program, members earn rewards and recognition for their achievements riding or driving an American Paint Horse.

-When riders enroll in Ride America, they receive an official time log and a Ride America patch.
-They record each hour spent riding or driving their American Paint Horse and as they move through 14 achievement levels—from 100 to 10,000 hours—APHA records their accomplishments and rewards them with special patches and awards.
+When riders enroll in PAC, they record each hour spent riding or driving their American Paint Horse and as they move through achievement levels—from 100 to 10,000 hours—APHA records their accomplishments.

 To further serve the needs of trail riders, APHA offers a Guide to Recreational Riding.
 This booklet covers a variety of topics, including everything from training tips for trail horses to a comprehensive list of what to take along for the ride.